n0coast/check_mk-plugins/graphite_data/README.md

 * check_graphite_data: defines check parameters/fields to check_mk,
-if not using .mkp install into ~/local/share/check_mk/checks/ Based on etsy `chec_graphite_data` with minor tweaks to make it work in the cmk environment a little better.
+if not using .mkp install into ~/local/share/check_mk/checks/ Based on etsy `check_graphite_data` (https://github.com/etsy/nagios_tools/blob/master/check_graphite_data) with minor tweaks to make it work in the cmk environment a little better.

 * check_mk_active-graphite.php: defines graph format for pnp4nagios,
 if not using .mkp install into ~/local/share/check_mk/pnp-templates/